-If you read my previous post about how to format an external hard drive, you know that I bought a 2TB Seagate Expansion external drive (see it on Amazon) and managed to create two partitions on the disk — one for Mac backup purposes, and the other for personal use.
+If you read my previous post about how to format an external drive for Mac, you know that I bought a 2TB Seagate Expansion external hard drive and managed to create two partitions on the disk — one for Mac backup purposes, and the other for personal use.

 Please note that the backup tool that I used is Time Machine, a built-in app provided by Apple.
-If you want to backup your Mac data without using Time Machine, there are also alternatives worth considering.
+If you want to back up your Mac data without using Time Machine, there are also other third-party Mac backup software worth considering.

 Where is Time Machine on Mac?

-In the Preferences Pane, you’ll see the app located between “Date & Time” and “Accessibility”.
+In the Preferences pane, you’ll see the Time Machine app located between “Date & Time” and “Accessibility”.

 What does Time Machine Backup?

-Time Machine is definitely the easiest way to backup Mac.
-In addition, the app is created and recommended by Apple.
+Time Machine is the easiest way to back up Mac.
+And the app is created and recommended by Apple.
 Once you have a timely backup, it’s incredibly easy to restore all or part of your data in case of accidental deletion or a hard drive crash.

-Be aware that the recovery process can be only be conducted when your Mac is bootable.
+Be aware that the recovery process can only be conducted when your Mac can start up normally.

-A Step-by-Step Guide to Backing up Mac to an External Hard Drive
+Backing up Mac to an External Hard Drive: Step-by-Step Guide

 Step 1: Connect your external hard drive.